Warning: this article contains spoilers for the second season of Thirteen Reasons Why

 Yorkey spoke about the decision behind the gun plot.
 He defended the storyline, insisting that not showing guns on television doesn’t make them go away in real life.

 “There’s a tremendous amount of damage in the life stories of those who commit these atrocities (school shootings).
 That doesn’t excuse what they do for a millisecond – but long before a gun gets into anyone’s hands, we need to be taking care of each other and looking out for people who are hurting.”

 To discredit this production for so crudely presenting violent sexual assault is to discredit the real-life victims of high school sexual assault – some one-in-three to four girls and one in five-to-seven boys in the United States, according to a 2015 study.

-Though I was thoroughly disturbed in viewing this season, that’s exactly what I needed to feel.
+Though I was thoroughly disturbed in viewing this season of Thirteen Reasons Why, that’s exactly what I needed to feel.
 If it was possible to ignite the same kind of fury at the issue of sexual violence in schools without such a graphic scene, it probably would have been done already.
 Even the less physical issues explored, like Jessica moving past her rape and Alex coming to terms with his suicide attempt, are portrayed with realness and justice.